cscart/docs/en/addons/enhanced_navigation_by_promotions/index.rst

 Demo
 ====

-    Check out the Enhanced Navigation by Promotions add-on in our |demo_store|.
+    Check out the Promo Navigator add-on in our |demo_store|.

 .. |demo_store| raw:: html